vojtasvoboda/oc-hellodolly-plugin/README.md

 # Hello Dolly plugin for OctoberCMS

-This is not just a plugin, it symbolizes the hope and enthusiasm of an entire generation summed up in two words sung most famously by Louis Armstrong: Hello, Dolly.
-When activated you will randomly see a lyric from Hello, Dolly at the dashboard.
+This is not just a plugin, it symbolizes the hope and enthusiasm of an entire generation summed up in two words sung most famously by *Louis Armstrong: Hello, Dolly*.
+When activated you will randomly see a lyric from *Hello, Dolly* at the dashboard.

 Plugin is inspired by famous WordPress plugin Hello Dolly, made by Matt Mullenweg.